patrickward/hop/pulse/README.md

-# Metrics Package
+# Pulse Package

-The `metrics` package provides a quick and dirty way to collect and monitor application metrics in Go applications using the hop framework.
+The `pulse` package provides a quick and dirty way to collect and monitor application metrics in Go applications using the hop framework.
 It includes HTTP middleware for request metrics, memory statistics tracking, and a built-in metrics visualization dashboard.
 It's not meant to be a full-fledged monitoring solution but rather a simple way to get started with metrics collection.
 For more advanced use cases, consider using a dedicated monitoring tool like Prometheus or Grafana.

 ## Features